ajoseshade/ajose-cyclist-case-study/README.md

 ![Rideable type#](https://user-images.githubusercontent.com/68378328/214173874-eb1a6914-7d01-4828-aaea-afa81888a215.jpg)

-Both Casual riders and Members prefferd the docked_bike and the least favourite was the electric_bike
+Both Casual riders and Members preferred the docked_bike and the least favourite was the electric_bike

 ###### The mean ride length